facjure/public-domain-poetry/README.md

 # Curate Poems Together

 Thousands of poems in the public domain are buried in websites.
-Humans, even machines, can't search or discover them as a central library.
+Humans, even machines, can't discover them in a central library.

 Let's build one.